 The number and types of activities are determined on a case-by-case basis.
 The period lasts at least three months with 1-4 sessions every week.
 During the rehabilitative work activity period, you will receive €9 per day as an unemployment benefit and expense allowance.
 You may also be occasionally entitled to travel compensation.

 To participate in rehabilitative work activities, you will need an activation plan.
-Draft your plan together with your TE Office or local government pilot and the social services of your wellbeing service county.
-If you wish to participate in rehabilitative work activities, you should start by contacting the TE Office of your residential area.
+Draft your plan together with your assigned employment services specialist and the social services of your wellbeing service county.
+If you wish to participate in rehabilitative work activities, you should start by contacting your regional employment service office.

 More information